BNNorman/rpi-rgb-led-matrix-animator/README.md

 This work took several months so, if you really feel grateful, you could send me money via my PayPal account - it would help my tiny pension.

+## Requirements

+Raspberry Pi
+HZeller interface for the HUB75 panels (See OSH Park for pcbs for the active controller)
+The code is written for Python 2 and requires openCV, numpy, matplotlib, PIL (or pillow).

+On the Raspberry Pi you need to install the HZeller drivers (https://github.com/hzeller/rpi-rgb-led-matrix)

 ## Getting Started

 Try running the Exmaples then look at the code - I've tried to make it as flexible and intuitive as possible.